Key Differences Between Gel Mattresses and Latex Mattresses

 So, what's the verdict?
 Gel mattresses or latex mattresses?
 The answer: it depends.
 Both have their own unique benefits that may appeal to different people.

-If you really want our opinion (and you know you do), we would choose a latex mattress every time.
-They are natural, breathable, durable, safe and healthy for both you and the planet – not to mention they just feel darn good.
+If you really want our opinion (and we know you do), we would choose a latex mattress every time.
+They are natural, breathable, durable, safe, and healthy for both you and the planet—not to mention, they just feel darn good.

 natural and organic pillows